- Download our Moving to Nigeria Guide (PDF)

 Do I need a car in Nigeria?

 For most expats, yes – cars are the most common way of getting around.
 While the thrill and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort.
-Cars are also a mark of status, and clients will often judge you and your organisation by the standard of your vehicle.
+Cars are also a mark of status in Nigeria.
 By having a driver, the status quotient is further enhanced, with the added bonus of having someone who actually knows their way around navigating the chaotic Nigerian roads.

 Is it easy to get a visa for Nigeria?